bethanyalicehall/routes-of-europe-MS1/README.md

 ### Strategy
 The following questions were asked when developing a strategy...
-- Who is the target audientce, and is it culturally appropriate?
+- Who is the target audience, and is it culturally appropriate?
     - The target audience is anyone who wants to travel Europe, from research 2/3 of backpackers are aged 20-25 years old.
 - Is the technology appropriate for the user and the purpose of the website?
     - The strategy for the technology is simplicity, there is no need for any complex technology for the purpose of this website.